AK960/PacketWatcher_App/README.md

   println(item)
 })
 ```
-  - The Lambda-Function can have default parameters
+The Lambda-Function can have default parameters
 ```sh
 val greet: (String) -> Unit = { name -> println("Hello, $name!") }
 greet("Max")
 ```
-  - To compare with a common function
+Last but not least a simple comparison to a regular function
 ```sh
 # Normal
 fun add(a: Int, b: Int): Int {